-increase in the percentage of A and B Quality Categories in Māori Knowledge and Development like STEM (science, technology, engineering and mathematics) and primary industries.
+Government priorities for tertiary provision and research funding, like the National Science Challenges, have focused on growing certain sectors, specifically those with high skills demand like STEM (science, technology, engineering and mathematics) and primary industries.
 The PBRF helps to support these priorities by enhancing research capability.
 Looking at panels that assess research in these fields - Biological Sciences; Engineering, Technology and Architecture; Mathematics, Information Sciences and Technology; and Physical Sciences - these saw increases of funded Quality Categories of 3.6%, 28.3%, 14.0%, and 20.4%, respectively.